-It is the intention to involve the community at an early stage in the preparation of Local Development Documents such as the Local Plan, Area Action Plans, the Policies Map (formerly Proposals Map), Site Allocations and SPDs.
+The Council will and does involve the community at an early stage in the preparation of Local Development Documents such as the Local Plan, Area Action Plans, the Policies Map (formerly Proposals Map), Site Allocations and Supplementary Planning Documents (SPDs).
+This is essential to achieve understanding, support and legitimacy for the policies which will shape the future distribution of uses and development within the Borough.
+Techniques need to be tailored to enable the appropriate parts of the community at the different stages.
 A full description of Local Development Documents can found in Part 3 of The Town and Country Planning (Local Planning) (England) Regulations 2012.
-This is essential to achieve ownership and legitimacy for the policies which will shape the future distribution of uses and development within the borough.
-Techniques need to be tailored to involve the appropriate parts of the community at the stages when their involvement is relevant and of value.